pjotrp/deploy/README.md

 Deploy is developed in JIT fashion.
 First steps are:

 1. Get machine status (hostname, username, homedir) (done)
-2. Read command file
+2. Read command file (done)
+3. Implement mkdir (done)
-3. Implement file copy
+4. Implement file copy
-4. Implement (simple) file edit
+5. Implement (simple) file edit
+6. Use intermediate data format

 Sorry, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
 I have to start somewhere.
 Call it